 Second, we have the flexibility to invest in additional non‐corporate areas of fixed income, such as agencies or treasuries, which can not only diversify the risk of the portfolio but help decrease volatility in the event corporate debt experiences headwinds.

 Dominic Nolan: In summary, Pacific Funds Core Income is aiming to deliver value through a focus on corporate debt securities with the flexibility to benefit from opportunities across the credit quality and investment-grade bond spectrum, while selectively investing in issues with which we have a high degree of conviction.

-This commentary represents the views of the portfolio managers at Pacific Asset Management as of May 2017, and are subject to change without notice as market and other conditions warrant.
-These views should not be construed as investment advice, an endorsement of any sector or index, or to predict the performance of any investment.
+This commentary represents the views of the portfolio managers at Pacific Asset Management as of 9/30/2019, and are presented for informational purposes only.
+These views should not be construed as investment advice, an endorsement of any security, mutual fund, sector or index, or to predict performance of any investment.
+Any forward-looking statements are not guaranteed.
 All material is compiled from sources believed to be reliable, but accuracy cannot be guaranteed.
+The opinions expressed herein are subject to change without notice as market and other conditions warrant.
 Sector names in this commentary are provided by the Fund’s portfolio managers and could be different if provided by a third party.

 Pacific Life Insurance Company is the administrator for Pacific Funds.
 It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.

 You should consider a fund's investment goal, risks, charges, and expenses carefully before investing.
 The prospectus and/or the applicable summary prospectus contain this and other information about the fund and are available from your financial advisor.
 The prospectus and/or summary prospectus should be read carefully before investing.